Roquemn/JSclassMARTINEZ/012-more-functions/README.md

 ## Does the Array concept make sense?

 I have to admit that I am struggling a bit with seeing the whole picture when it comes to arrays but I think I am beginning to grasp the general idea, basically arrays are objects with data inside of them.
 I hope that with more hands-on practice, I can understand them a bit better.
 So far so good, taking it slow.

+## Fixing the issues after Array example?

+Honestly I was not able to recognize the issue sorry.